 Framing Device: First off there is the 2030 narration by Future Ted, but within the show there is sometimes internal framing devices such as a character(s) recounting a story in the "present" to the rest of the group.
 Notable instances include "The Pineapple Incident," "Drumroll, Please," "Lucky Penny," "How I Met Everyone Else", "The Playbook", "Disaster Averted", "Symphony of Illumination", and "Oh Honey".

 While Ted and Marshall's apartment is of a reasonable size and Ted has always had a solid job as an architect, Marshall spent the first few seasons as just a law student.
 As Marshall explains it, he earns "negative $200 dollars a week.".
 It later becomes somewhat more plausible when Lily moves in (thus adding another source of income) and eventually Marshall graduates and begins earning money.
-This apartment is explicitly referred to as "a rent-controlled apartment on the Upper East Side."
+This apartment is explicitly referred to as "a rent-controlled apartment on the Upper West Side."

 Robin lives by herself in a roomy place initially as a cable news reporter doing fluff pieces, but she does later become head anchor.
 She might have money leftover from her Robin Sparkles career.
 In the final season it is revealed that her family is very wealthy and thus money is not really an issue for her.

 Averted by Barney, who has some undefined corporate job and seems to be the most financially secure of the group, so his very spacious apartment is quite reasonable.

 Also strongly averted by Lily's apartment early in season two.
 Lily, with no job and her credit shot, could only get an apartment that was at best 10' x 10' with an exposed toilet, a Murphy's Bed that hits the wall and a combination refrigerator/oven/stove/sink.